 But, I organized the position paper so the client could turn each subheading into a blog post written to promote the position paper and the bank's support for its advisor clients.
 I helped them identify content that might get turned into a presentation, a webinar or additional videos by the fund's then-president and CEO.
 Those elements could get used for other promotions of the position paper on the portal where advisors went to find educational and other information.

 The Intended Outcome

 I wrote the position paper to help financial advisors understand the benefits of offering this fund in a wealth management environment that wasn't engendering trust among investors.
 The advisors could then incorporate that into their investor education and business development activities.
 The position paper also showed the fund's advisors the bank would provide content that helps them with client retention.

 The bank client invested in the position paper to build trust with its investment advisor clients.
 But, it had the dual purpose of providing methods for those investment advisors to build trust with their investor clients.

 The investor portal also allowed advisors who were not bank clients to get access to advisor-specific content by creating an account.
 So, those advisors could see the position paper and related content provided by the bank, which might lead to more becoming advisors for the fund and offering it to their investors.

 Work with Me

 If you'd like to discuss a similar project for your financial institution, learn more about my expertise, then contact me.
 I offer a complimentary 30-minute introductory phone call to discuss your needs.
 Learn about that by reviewing my “Work Process” here.

 (c) 2022-2023.
 Dahna M. Chandler for The Financial Communicator, Inc., a division of Thrive Media Consortium, Inc. All rights reserved.
-This case story may not be reproduced or reposted in whole or in part without express written permission of the author.
+This case story may not be reproduced or reposted in whole or in part or used for AI applications without express written permission from the author.